Is Infrared Sauna Healthy? Can It Help With Better Health?

 An infrared sauna can help with Fibromyalgia

 When the infrared sauna was first introduced, most scientists, rheumatologists and therapists were very reluctant to use it.
 Now more than 30 years later, more and more scientists and therapists are very positive about the effect of an infrared sauna on people suffering from fibromyalgia.
+Randomized controlled trials have evaluated the clinical effects of infrared sauna sessions in patients with fibromyalgia, showing improvements in pain and quality of life.

 Arthritis and infrared sauna: does it really help?